Xenon-135

-Xenon-135 (135Xe) is an unstable isotope of xenon with a half-life of about 9.2 hours.
-135Xe is a fission product of uranium and it is the most powerful known neutron-absorbing nuclear poison (2 million barns; up to 3 million barns under reactor conditions), with a significant effect on nuclear reactor operation.
-The ultimate yield of xenon-135 from fission is 6.3%, though most of this is from fission-produced tellurium-135 and iodine-135.
+Xenon-135 (135Xe) is an unstable isotope of xenon with a half-life of 9.14 hours, decaying to long-lived caesium-135.

+135Xe is a fission product and it is the most powerful known neutron-absorbing nuclear poison (2 million barns; up to 3 million barns under reactor conditions), with a significant effect on nuclear reactor operation.
+The yield of xenon-135 from fission is about 6.6% (uranium) or 7.4% (plutonium), the great majority from iodine-135.
+(It is normal for fission products to be formed in such a chain of decays.)

 135Xe effects on reactor restart

 In a typical nuclear reactor fueled with uranium-235, the presence of 135Xe as a fission product presents designers and operators with problems due to its large neutron cross section for absorption.
-Because absorbing neutrons can detrimentally affect a nuclear reactor's ability to increase power, reactors are designed to mitigate this effect; operators are trained to properly anticipate and react to these transients.
-In fact, during World War II, Enrico Fermi suspected the effect of Xe-135, and followed the advice of Emilio Segrè in contacting his student Chien-Shiung Wu.
-Wu's soon-to-be published paper on Xe-135 completely verified Fermi's guess that it absorbed neutrons and disrupted the B Reactor that was being used in their project.
+Because absorbing neutrons can impair a nuclear reactor's ability to increase power, reactors are designed to mitigate this effect and operators are trained to anticipate and react to these transients.
+This practice dates to the first fission piles, constructed by the Manhattan Project during the Second World War.
+Enrico Fermi suspected that 135Xe would act as a powerful neutron poison and followed the advice of Emilio Segrè by contacting his student Chien-Shiung Wu.
+Wu's unpublished paper on 135Xe verified Fermi's guess that it absorbed neutrons and was the cause of the disruptions to the B Reactor then in use at Hanford, Washington to breed plutonium for the American implosion bomb.

 During periods of steady state operation at a constant neutron flux level, the 135Xe concentration builds up to its equilibrium value for that reactor power in about 40 to 50 hours.
 When the reactor power is increased, 135Xe concentration initially decreases because the burn up is increased at the new higher power level.
-Because 95% of the 135Xe production is from decay of iodine-135, which has a 6.57 hour half-life, the production of 135Xe remains constant; at this point, the 135Xe concentration reaches a minimum.
+Because 95% of the 135Xe production is from decay of 135I, which has a 6.58 hour half-life, the production of 135Xe remains constant; at this point, the 135Xe concentration reaches a minimum.
 The concentration then increases to the new equilibrium level (more accurately steady state level) for the new power level in roughly 40 to 50 hours.
 During the initial 4 to 6 hours following the power change, the magnitude and the rate of change of concentration is dependent upon the initial power level and on the amount of change in power level; the 135Xe concentration change is greater for a larger change in power level.
 When reactor power is decreased, the process is reversed.